Distributionally robust Expected Shortfall for convex payoffs: Introduction

+where $\nn=\{\nu\in P(\RR^d):\ \dc(\nu,\nu_0)\leq \theta \}$.
+In this optimization problem the uncertainty set, involving a set of probability distributions or measures, is infinite dimensional.
+For applications a duality result such as that by Bartl et al \cite[Theorem 2.4 and Equation (7)]{bartl_computational_2019}

+where $\flc(x)=\supyrd \{f(y)-\lambda c(x,y)\}$, is usually needed.
 Thus the infinite-dimensional problem is reduced to one-dimensional optimization problem, provided that $\flc$ is known.
+The main observation of this paper, which we show in section \ref{se:piecewise}, is that there exists a tractable representation of $\flc$ if $f$ is convex.
+This case is important in mathematical finance since non-negative combinations of call and put options are convex.

-We show in section \ref{se:piecewise} that in an important particular case, where $f$ is convex and piecewise-linear, there is an easy way of determining $\flc$.
-In section \ref{se:cvar-call} we derive a representation of robust Expected Shortfall in terms of an optimization over two parameters of an expected value calculation, and apply this to derive an analytical expression for the robust, subject to ambiguity tolerance $\theta$, Expected Shortfall of a call option, from the point of view of the writer, under the risk-neutral distribution.
-In section \ref{se:portfolio} we apply this representation to portfolio robust expected shortfall minimization.
+In section \ref{se:cvar-call} we use the dual problem for robust expectation to derive a representation of robust Expected Shortfall in terms of an optimization over two parameters, and apply this to derive an analytical expression for the robust Expected Shortfall of a call option, from the point of view of the writer, under the risk-neutral distribution.